petar/GoLLRB/README.md

 # GoLLRB

-GoLLRB is a Left-Leaning Red-Black (LLRB) implementation of 2-3 balanced binary search trees in Google Go.
+GoLLRB is a Left-Leaning Red-Black (LLRB) implementation of 2-3 balanced binary search trees in Go Language.

 ## Overview

-As of this writing and to the best of the author's knowledge, Google Go still does not have a balanced binary search tree (BBST) data structure.
+As of this writing and to the best of the author's knowledge, Go still does not have a balanced binary search tree (BBST) data structure.
 These data structures are quite useful in a variety of cases.
 A BBST maintains elements in sorted order under dynamic updates (inserts and deletes) and can